 The term of the subordinated debt facility is for five years with interest only payments required for the first fifteen months, followed by quarterly principal installments of \$300,000 plus interest.
-The subordinated debt facility bears interest at 11.5% and is secured by a general security agreement from BSL, and Sodium and from all other material entities within the group determined by Fulcrum and is subordinated only to a prior charge from the ABL Facility; second demand collateral land mortgage and assignment of rents from Bri-Chem Corp. creating a second fixed and specific mortgage charge over all lands and premises located at #15,
+The subordinated debt facility bears interest at 11.5% and is secured by a general security agreement from all material entities within the group determined by Fulcrum and is subordinated only to a prior charge from the ABL Facility; second demand collateral land mortgage and assignment of rents from Bri-Chem Corp. creating a second fixed and specific mortgage charge over all lands and premises, assignments by Bri-Chem Corp. to Fulcrum of all risk insurance in amounts and from an insurer acceptable to Fulcrum, on all Bri-Chem Corp. real and personal property, without limitation, lands, buildings, equipment and inventory owned by Bri-Chem Corp.

-53016 Highway 60, Acheson, Alberta and 4420 - 37th Street, Camrose, Alberta, assignments by Bri-Chem Corp. to Fulcrum of all risk insurance in amounts and from an insurer acceptable to Fulcrum, on all Bri-Chem Corp. real and personal property, without limitation, lands, buildings, equipment and inventory owned by Bri-Chem Corp., showing Fulcrum as second loss payee, including business interruption and public liability insurance.
-The subordinated debt facility is subject to financial covenants that are calculated on a quarterly basis included a minimum debt service coverage ratio and those covered under the ABL Facility.
+showing Fulcrum as second loss payee, including business interruption and public liability insurance.
+The subordinated debt facility is subject to financial covenants that are calculated on a quarterly basis included a minimum funded debt to EBITDA ratio and those covered under the ABL Facility.